VanharaLab/VanharaLab/contact.md

 </a>

-Faculty of Medicine, Masaryk University.
+Faculty of Medicine, Masaryk University
 Department of Histology and Embryology
 Research Group "Tissue plasticity and regeneration"